nengnengli/bit1029public.github.io/index.md

 -

 ##### About the lab
-In 20.., [Prof. XinLi]() started the **1029DRL** Lab at BIT.
+In 20.., [A/Prof. Xin Li] started the **1029DRL** Group at BIT.
 We are located in the ... .
 We are also part of the ..., the larger BIT AI group known as the , and the    community at BIT.